mattmc86/5asideTeamPicker/README.md

 fix images
 Add number beside name so user knows how many players they have entered remove numbers from final display
-API for gateshead weather if user puts a date in